FOREX-Euro falls from 6-week high on EU summit doubts

 YEN IN FOCUS

-The yen rose to a record high against the dollar, leaving investors nervous about possible intervention by the Japanese authorities to stem the currency's rise.
+The yen rose to record highs against the dollar, leaving investors nervous about possible intervention by the Japanese authorities to stem the currency's rise.

 Japanese Finance Minister Jun Azumi again warned markets against pushing up the yen too far, saying he was ready to take firm steps if its gains became excessive.
 [ID:nT9E7L700B]